bartczernicki/AzureOpenAILogProbs/README.md

    * This calculation uses multiple LogProbs to determine the "confidence interval" of the response.
    * The confidence interval is calculated by bootstrapping multiple calls (10) to the model (using the same prompt) and calculating the 95% confidence interval of the confidence scores.
    * The confidence interval can be used to understand the range of possibilities, where 95% of the outcomes will fall within this range as the same question is repeated.
    * Why would you call the model 10x, isn't that overkill?
-For high-stakes decisions and reasoning (buying a house/car, deciding on a 4-year degree), those extra few calls are well worth the few cents and seconds to get a proper error range.
+For high-stakes decisions and reasoning (buying a house/car, deciding on a 4-year degree), those extra few calls are well worth the few cents and extra time to get a proper error range.

 Example Output:
 ![Azure Log Probs](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/AzureOpenAILogProbs/Images/ProcessOption-ConfidenceScoreInterval.png)